Obnoxieux/mtimelog/README.md

 ### Configure
-At this point there is not much possible user configuration, but a few essential settings can be found in the macOS Settings window (Command + ,).
+At this point there aren't many user-configurable options, but a few essential settings can be found in the macOS Settings window (Command + ,).

 Currently, the app does not need special entitlements to compile.